Scottish Libertarian Party: History

 On 10 November 2020, the Scottish Libertarian Party announced that Aberdeenshire councillor for Stonehaven and Lower Deeside, Sandy Wallace had joined the party.
-Cllr Wallace was originally elected as a Conservative at the 2017 Aberdeenshire Council election, but became an independent on 12 December 2018, citing he had no faith in either the Prime Minister or the Conservative controlled Coalition in Aberdeenshire.
+Cllr Wallace was originally elected as a Conservative at the 2017 Aberdeenshire Council election, but became an independent on 12 December 2018, citing he had no faith in either the Prime Minister or the Conservative-controlled Coalition in Aberdeenshire.
 He became the party's first elected representative at any level of governance in Scotland.

 In the 2021 Scottish Parliament election for the first time the party fielded candidates in all eight regions and nine constituencies, getting 4,987 votes in the regions (0.2% of the total votes) and 1,913 votes in the constituencies (0.1% of the total votes).

+January 2022 saw an internal dispute between the party leader Tam Laird and the party's former nomination officer and largest financial contributor Stephen McNamara come to public attention when McNamara publicly announced a leadership challenge.
+This caused a large conflict between differing party factions within the membership resulting in the party's committee removing McNamara from the membership.

-In 2022 Stef Johnstone resigned as deputy leader of the party, citing the removal of a member from the party as one of the contributing factors.
+In 2022 Stef Johnstone resigned as deputy leader of the party, citing the removal of a member, believed to be Stephen McNamara, from the party as one of the contributing factors.
 The new deputy leader is Calum "Caz" Paul.

 The party was statutorily deregistered by the Electoral Commission in November 2022, but re-registered in January 2023.